 5.6.2.1 Monthly Actual Total Retail Load Data

-«Customer Name» shall submit its actual Total Retail Load for the preceding calendar month, expressed in MWh, to BPA on or before the 10th Business Day of each month.
+«Customer Name» shall submit its actual Total Retail Load for the preceding calendar month, expressed in megawatt hours, to BPA on or before the 10th Business Day of each month.

 5.6.2.2 Monthly Generation Data

-If generation in excess of «Customer Name»’s Dedicated Resources in Exhibit A is used to establish «Customer Name»’s Requirements Slice Output for a month, then «Customer Name» shall submit its actual metered generation data, expressed in MWh, from such Dedicated Resources to BPA on or before the 10th Business Day of each month.
+If generation in excess of «Customer Name»’s Dedicated Resources in Exhibit A is used to establish «Customer Name»’s Requirements Slice Output for a month, then «Customer Name» shall submit its actual metered generation data, expressed in megawatt hours, from such Dedicated Resources to BPA on or before the 10th Business Day of each month.

 5.6.3 Failed RSO Rates

 Failed RSO Rates shall apply when «Customer Name» fails to pass any RSO test.
-Such rates shall be priced at market value and include a minimum of a 25 percent market adder for energy, capacity, or both, as established in the applicable Wholesale Power Rate Schedules and GRSPs.
+Such rates shall be priced at market value and include a minimum of a 25 percent market adder for energy, as established in the applicable Power Rate Schedules and GRSPs.

 Option: Include this section for customers served by Transfer Service outside of the BPAT Balancing Authority